forgedway/it-notes/technologies/shell.md

 ```

 This extension allows to store new fd in a variable.
-It isn't POSIX (doesn't
+It isn't POSIX.
+It
-work with dash)!!!
+doesn't work with `dash`!!!
 ```sh
 exec {data_fd}<> data.txt
 ```